-If a member of staff has concerns about a child they will need to decide what action to take.
-Where possible, there should be a conversation with the Designated Safeguarding Lead to agree a course of action, although any staff member can make a referral to children's social care/consult with ChECS/contact the police.
-Other options could include referral to specialist services or early help services and should be made in accordance with the referral threshold set by the Local Safeguarding Children Board.
-In the first instance staff should discuss early help requirements with the Designated Safeguarding Lead.
-If early help is appropriate the designated safeguarding lead will support the staff member in liaising with other agencies and setting up an inter-agency assessment as appropriate.
+If a member of staff has concerns about a child, they will need to decide what action to take.
+Where possible, there should be a conversation with the Designated Safeguarding Lead to agree a course of action, although any staff member can make a referral to Children's Social Care/consult with Cheshire East Consultation Service (ChECS)/contact the police.
+Other options could include referral to specialist services or early help services and should be made in accordance with the referral threshold set by Cheshire East's Safeguarding Children Partnership.